Updated May 2023

 Make sure the cybersecurity course you choose is built around recognized certifications.

-In a recent survey of cybersecurity professionals, 1 in 5 said earning a basic cybersecurity certification was the best advice for beginners looking to break into the industry.
+In a recent survey of cybersecurity professionals, almost half said earning a basic cybersecurity certification was the best advice for beginners looking to break into the industry.

 Here are a few examples of certs that are highly respected by employers:

 ☑️ Certified Cloud Security Professional (CCSP)